Digital Photo Classes at the Museum

-Eight weeks, 20 hours total.
-SLR digital camera is preferred, or a digital camera with a manual shooting mode.
-Simple point-and-shoot cameras will not work.
-Cell phones won't work in this class.
-You need a camera with adjustments for ISO, shutter speed, and aperture.
+Six weeks, 15 hours total.
+SLR digital cameras are preferred, as are mirrorless cameras with a manual shooting mode.
+Simple point-and-shoot cameras and cell phones will not work.
+Bring to class a camera with adjustments for ISO, shutter speed, and aperture.
 Students of all skill levels are welcome, age 15 and up.
-As part of this class, we sometimes photograph dress rehearsals at the Delaware Childrens' Theatre.
+We sometimes photograph a dress rehearsal at the Delaware Childrens' Theatre.

 - See a typical class outline for Danny's class at the Delaware Art Museum.

 - Sample of Students' Images, 2012-2018.
 About 30 images from each class, usuallly three classes a year.

 - What settings can I change on a digital SLR camera?
 Many!

 - Photo classes, workshops, and private lessons in and near Wilmington, Delaware.

 Two Field Trips, Three Workshops, Spring 2018 at Delaware Art Museum